Roon311/ASR-Evaluation/README.md

 ```bash
 pip install pandas openpyxl
 ```
-3.SCTK:To install compile and install sctk, from the main directory type the commands:
+3.SCTK: To install compile and install sctk, from the main directory type the commands:

 	% make config
 	% make all